 I assume most of the staff is in close contact with each other, each day, at some point.
-If a staff member or student tests positive, is the center going to require the remainder of the staff to also be tested?
+If a staff member or student tests positive, is the school going to require the remainder of the staff to also be tested?

 Actually, our staff have very little contact with each other.
 They remain in their rooms unless assigned to the front door.
 We do not let the classes mix or teachers to float into rooms.
-We do all communication from doorways and 6 feet apart.
+We do all communication from doorways and at least 6 feet apart.
 Unless assigned as the “door person” there is not close contact.

 If my child had been in close contact with a teacher or student who tests positive, will we receive a notification asking us to follow certain procedures?